xolo177013/qwerty/README.md

 # qwerty
-this is my first GIT Repo
+This is my first GIT Repo.
+Author-Sougat